GoogleChrome/kino/src/api/04-enhancements/12-background-fetch-api.md

     const promises = records.map(async (record) => {
       const response = await record.responseReady;

-      // Maybe store the `Response` object using
-      // the Cache or IndexedDB API?
+      // TODO: Store the response object using the Cache or IndexedDB API });
-    });

-    // Wait until the promises settle.
+    // Wait until all responses are ready and saved locally await Promise.all(promises);
-    await Promise.all(promises);

     // Use the `updateUI` method to change